San Diego Zoo Safari Park: Nairobi Village and Gorilla Forest

-The park's Nairobi Village houses numerous exhibits for smaller animals.
-Among these are meerkats, Rodrigues fruit bats, an African aviary, ring-tailed lemurs, Chilean flamingos, pudú, Kirk's dik-diks, yellow-backed duikers, red river hogs, West African crowned cranes, South American coatis, and white-fronted bee-eaters.
+Originally a center for cultural events in the park, today Nairobi Village houses numerous exhibits for smaller animals.
+Among these are meerkats, Rodrigues fruit bats, an African aviary, ring-tailed lemurs, Chilean flamingos, pudú, fennec foxes Kirk's dik-diks, sand cats, yellow-backed duikers, red river hogs, West African crowned cranes, North Sulawesi babirusa, South American coatis, lesser hedgehog tenrecs, black-footed cats, pancake tortoises and white-fronted bee-eaters.
 A large lagoon is home to numerous species of waterfowl, both foreign and native.
 Lorikeet Landing and Hidden Jungle display feedable lories and lorikeets, and African birds, respectively.
 There is a nursery where visitors can watch baby animals being hand-reared as well as a nearby petting corral.
 Finally, a habitat houses a troop of western lowland gorillas.
 In 2014, Imami gave birth to Joanne despite a respiratory problem.
 She and Joanne were treated for 11 days.

 In 2019 medical experts collaborated to do cataract surgery on a three-year-old gorilla, Leslie.
 This was the park's first cataract surgery on a gorilla.

 In January 2021, two gorillas were reported to be the first known cases of COVID-19 transmission from humans to apes during the coronavirus pandemic.
 The gorillas recovered from the virus.